 - 1. Child: a human being below the age of 18 years of age. - 2.
 The child's rights: all the rights set forth in the CRC and the PCL. - 3.
+Vulnerable adult: a person aged 18 or over who may need community care services because of a disability (mental or other), age, or illness.
+A person is considered vulnerable if they are unable to look after themselves, protect themselves from harm or exploitation or are unable to report abuse. - 4.
 Abuse: or "maltreatment" constitutes all forms of physical and/or emotional ill-treatment, sexual abuse, neglect or negligent treatment, or commercial or other exploitation, resulting in actual or potential harm to the child's health, survival, development, or dignity in the context of a relationship of responsibility, trust or power.
-This definition includes four types of cruelty which cause harm to children: - Physical abuse including hurting or injuring, inflicting pain, poisoning, drowning, or smothering.

-- Sexual abuse including direct or indirect sexual exploitation or corruption by involving them (or threatening to involve them) in inappropriate sexual activities. - Emotional abuse including repeatedly rejecting, humiliating, or denying their worth and rights as human beings. - Neglect the persistent lack of appropriate care including love, stimulation, safety, nourishment, warmth, education, and medical attention.
+This definition includes four types of cruelty which cause harm to children: - Physical abuse including hurting or injuring, inflicting pain, poisoning, drowning, or smothering. - Spiritual abuse It is particularly relevant to any religious organizations. - Sexual abuse including direct or indirect sexual exploitation or corruption by involving them (or threatening to involve them) in inappropriate sexual activities. - Emotional abuse including repeatedly rejecting, humiliating, or denying their worth and rights as human beings. - Neglect the persistent lack of appropriate care including love, stimulation, safety, nourishment, warmth, education, and medical attention.